EvaYuju/EvaYuju/README.md

 - 📲 Cross-platform application developer.
 - 🔭 I am currently training to gain more programming experience.
-- 🌱 I’m currently learning software testing and cointinue learning about software development languages and frameworks.
+- 🌱 I’m currently learning software testing and continue learning about software development languages and frameworks.
 - 👯 I am looking to work in a company that makes me grow as a programmer.
 - 🤔 I am looking to learn more to be a fullStack developer.
 - 📫 My email: se2688lm@gmail.com